lemlac/mulem/docs/reference.md

 This makes the algebra quite principled.
 The only cases where order matters are also the cases where a conflict is actually possible — two positional slots or two named slots with the same key.
 When there's no possible conflict, order is irrelevant.

 It also means the shorthand `(0, 1, x: 2)` isn't really special syntax.
-It's the natural representation of a tuple that has both dimensions populated, which any `&` expression across the two types would produce anyway.
+It's the natural representation of a tuple that has both dimensions populated.

 Opaque types like primitives and enums coerce into a tuple of one, so creating a product type of them creates a positional tuple, e.g. `int & float & char` becomes `(int, float, char)`.
 Structs convert to named tuples unless declared with an `@opaque` decorator, in which case they behave like opaque types.
 The `void` type coerces to an empty tuple `()`. *(See [Decorators](#Decorators)* for more informations on available decorators.)